-- Identified in the member's approved service plan documented in the Individualized Services Information System (ISIS). - Not ordinarily covered by Medicaid. - Not funded by educational or vocational rehabilitation programs. - Not provided by voluntary means. - Necessary for the member's health and safety, as documented by a health care professional.
+- Identified in the member's approved service plan documented in IoWANS. - Not ordinarily covered by Medicaid. - Not funded by educational or vocational rehabilitation programs. - Not provided by voluntary means. - Necessary for the member's health and safety, as documented by a health care professional.

-NOTE: Members may receive specialized medical equipment for a maximum yearly usage as defined in 441 IAC 79.1(2).
+Note: Members may receive specialized medical equipment for a maximum yearly usage as defined in 441 IAC 79.1(2).